-Litter is bad for people, animals and the environment so it is important we throw away our rubbish in the right places and keep our community free of litter.
-We must take care of the environment and the living creatures within it.
+Litter causes harm to people, animals and the environment.
+Therefore, it is important we dispose of our rubbish correctly and keep our community free of litter.
+We must take care of our local community, the environment and the living creatures within it.

-For this activity you will go on a litter clean up walk around your neighbourhood, then throw away the litter in the right place.
+For this activity you will go on a litter collection walk around your neighbourhood, then dispose of the litter correctly.